 The Philosophy and Thinking behind the SMQ

 The SMQ philosophy is very simple – “happy students are more motivated and achieve more”.
-“Happiness” is sociologically less than precise and difficult to singularly define, so we talk about it as “emotional wellbeing”.
+As “Happiness” is sociologically less than precise and difficult to singularly define, we talk about it as “emotional wellbeing”.

 The SMQ bases its measurement of emotional wellbeing on the levels of satisfaction and frustration in a student’s life.
 The level of balance between the two enables the questionnaire accurately to pinpoint the sources of difficulty for a student so that appropriate support can be given.
-Additional, deeper questions add to the understanding of the mental/emotional health of a student and clearly denote whether it is at school and/or life in general where major difficulties arise.
+Additional, deeper questions add to the understanding of the mental/emotional health of a student and clearly denote whether it is at school and/or life in general outside school, where major difficulties arise.
 The results also point to the type of support suitable for each student.
 Very unhappy students usually need professional counselling before they can be encouraged to work harder, whereas moderately happy students can be given more motivational support or coaching, and happy students can be pushed to do better.

 The Simplicity of SMQ